cloud-native-toolkit/automation-solutions/boms/software/oms/files/README.md

 - Cloud Pak entitlement key, this can be obtained from visiting the [IBM Container Library](https://myibm.ibm.com/products-services/containerlibrary) as described above.

+### IBM Sterling OMS Prequisites

+We’ll assume that you have reviewed the [product documentation](https://www.ibm.com/docs/en/order-management-sw/10.0?topic=container-installation-prerequisites) and you are aware of the prerequisites and system version requirements.
+We’ll also assume you have installed the following:

+- IBM Db2 database V11.x or higher OR Oracle database v19c

+You can create highly available DB2 instances by replicating the primary instance in one region to the standby instance in another region using IBM High Availability Disaster Recovery (HADR) replication.
+If the primary node becomes unavailable, TSAMP fails over to the standby instance.
+DB2 applications automatically reconnect to the standby instance using the IBM Automatic Client Reroute (ACR) feature.

-### DB2 Data - Load (Don't Skip step)
+### DB2 Data - Load (Don't skip this step)

+We assume you have installed DB2 either in cloud environment or your on-premises which is ready to load the tables for the IBM Sterling OMS application to function properly

-⚠️⚠️⚠️⚠️ Recommendations : Refer IBM Sterling OMS data load appraoch which pre-populates the database with the 1200 tables and index
+⚠️⚠️⚠️⚠️ Recommendations : Refer IBM Sterling OMS data load approach which populates the database with the 1200 tables and index.

 - Load factory setup data for Sterling Store Engagement (Legacy) - https://www.ibm.com/docs/en/order-management-sw/10.0?topic=lfsd-load-factory-setup-data-sterling-store-engagement-legacy

 - As result, Database will be populated with 1200 tables and indexes on hosted environemnt which should happen successfully before you attempt to deploy IBM Sterling OMS

-### Installing Sterling OMS
+### Installing Sterling OMS (via HELM Chart approach)

 The installation process will use a standard GitOps repository that has been built using the Modules to support Sterling OMS installation.
 The automation is consistent across three cloud environments AWS, Azure, and IBM Cloud.

+The Ecosystem contains the helm charts for OpenShift and can perform following key actions for deploying the application and agent containers:

+- Create deployment of the application server with one replica
+- Create health monitor deployment
+- Create user-defined agent and integration servers
+- Create job for loading factory setup data
+- Create service for accessing the application server via routes
+- Configure network policy to limit the type of traffic to pods

+Note: For a complete set of helm chart capabilities, refer to README(https://github.com/IBM/charts/blob/master/repo/ibm-helm/ibm-oms-ent-prod.md).

 #### (optional) Set up the container environment